What Is an Electronic Document Management System (EDMS)?

 Security

-EDMS systems should include the most up-to-date and advanced security features File security helps businesses comply with laws and regulations regarding sensitive data and prevents data breaches and other cyberattacks.
+In addition to security features, file security helps businesses comply with laws and regulations regarding sensitive data and prevents data breaches and other cyberattacks.
+It should be the top priority for businesses when choosing an EDMS platform.

-An EDMS system should include end-to-end encryption so all files are encrypted on the device before being transmitted over the Internet.
+For maximum security, an EDMS system should include end-to-end encryption so all files are encrypted on the device before being transmitted over the Internet.
 Other features include access permissions to ensure only authorized individuals can access sensitive documents, and password-protecting files for further control and security.

 Document processing